 Doctors hate the way government and insurance requirements take more and more time away from actual patient care.

-There are a lot of people now who simply can't afford the high-price, lousy coverage insurance available to them.
+There are a lot of people now who simply can't afford the high-price, limited coverage insurance available to them.
 Others buy it . . . but then have such high deductibles and copays that the coverage does little good.

 When a single rushed visit can cost $250 after insurance adjustments, people are afraid to see a doctor.
 That's why I just left the whole system.
 My patients deserve a better experience.